zilo555/IdGen/README.md

 IdGen also provides an `ITimeSouce` interface; this can be handy for [unittesting](IdGenTests/IdGeneratorTests.cs) purposes or if you want to provide a time-source for the timestamp part of your Id's that is not based on the system time.
 For unittesting we use our own [`MockTimeSource`](IdGenTests/Mocks/MockTimeSource.cs).

+## Configuration

+A configuration package for .Net Framework projects can be found in [IdGen.Configuration](https://www.nuget.org/packages/IdGen.Configuration).
+This package allows you to configure your IdGenerators in your `app.config` or `web.config` file.
+The configuration section looks like this:

 ```xml
 <configuration>
   <configSections>